Text by Katy McCarthy | Photos by Daniel Shea

 Daniel is well-spoken, he chooses his words with care, but when talking about the roots of the violence you can hear the frustration and sadness leak into his voice.
 On the phone, he lamented, “Almost all these kids are really good kids, but they get caught up in bullshit, and it becomes very territorial.”

 To give a taste of how space and relations are delineated, Daniel worked closely with a clique called The Blockheadz, who live in Marshall Field Garden Apartments.
 In an earlier interview, Daniel wrote, “People in The Blockheadz … would interchange the words clique with family.
 It’s a bond for these guys.”
 Unfortunately, friction between cliques is often a cause for violence.
-According to a Chicago Sun-Times article, nearly half of all violent crimes in the city involve school-age youth.

 That said, it’s not all bad news: The Blockheadz are working to make a name for themselves as rap artists on YouTube.